MeijiaH/theme-academic-cv/content/authors/admin/_index.md

     url: https://ki.se/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include cost-effectiveness Modelling, Health Technology Assessment, and Health management & policy.
+bio: My research interests include cost-effectiveness Modelling, Health Technology Assessment, Epidemiology and Health management & policy.

 # Interests to show in About widget
 interests:
   - Health technology assessment
   - Cost-effectiveness modelling
-  - Epidemiology and Pharmacoepidemiology
+  - Epidemiology

 # Education to show in About widget
 education: